mburri/break-out/readme.md

 - ... and it moves! implementing paddle movement was a breeze...

 ###2015-12-05
-- adding the ball model
+- adding a moving ball
+- collision detection and game over...

 ##TODOs
 - constants for key codes